sandeepsunny11/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
-   	 [This source] (https://fortune.com/2023/05/04/openai-success-chatgpt-business-technology-rule-greg-brockman/) states that OpenAI ignored one of the main rules of business, in that it does not address a “problem to solve” rule because there were many other companies already addressing the same thing – providing knowledge faster than humans can through a computerized model.
+   	 [This source](https://fortune.com/2023/05/04/openai-success-chatgpt-business-technology-rule-greg-brockman/) states that OpenAI ignored one of the main rules of business, in that it does not address a “problem to solve” rule because there were many other companies already addressing the same thing – providing knowledge faster than humans can through a computerized model.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
  OpenAI is used mainly by smaller Technology Services companies that are valued around 1 million to 10 million dollars.
+According to Bylund,
-“Most companies have 10-50 employers.
-There are 6,261 companies currently using OpenAI.”
+> “Most companies have 10-50 employers.
+There are 6,261 companies currently using OpenAI (Bylund, 2024).”
 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
 The main benefit to OpenAI is that their AI is consistently learning based on updated information.
 Other AI platforms use preprogrammed information and older data that is available.